 Played Up to Eleven in quite a few mods, which add ridiculous amounts of choices, of course all with the same outcome.
 The ones down the list often carry headers like "Oh, not again", "Will this ever stop?" and so on.

-The gag has carried on to EU III's sister game Victoria II, where the Comet Sighted event cause scientific progress (Victoria is set in the XIXth century)...and the text of the option is "Thank God we live in such enlightened times.
-The event, "The Curse of Tutankhamon", similarly refer back to EU III's infamous comet.
+The gag has carried on to EU III's sister game Victoria II, where the Comet Sighted event causes scientific progress (Victoria is set in the XIXth century)...and the text of the option is "Thank God we live in such enlightened times".
+The event "The Curse of Tutankhamen" similarly refers back to EU III's infamous comet.

 Salt the Earth: The ruler can enact a scorched-earth policy to hinder the supplies of enemy armies and increase their attrition.
 The action puts a dent in the involved province(s) economy.